Hijrah: Aftermath and legacy

 Muhammad's followers suffered from poverty after fleeing persecution in Mecca and migrating with Muhammad to Medina.
 Their Meccan persecutors seized their wealth and belongings left behind in Mecca.
 Beginning in January 623, Muhammad led several raids against Meccan caravans travelling along the eastern coast of the Red Sea.
 Members of different tribes were thus unified by the urgency of the moment.
 This unity was primarily based on the bonds of kinship.

+The Constitution of Medina formalised Muhammad as the Chief Justice, making him as the foremost judicial authority responsible for resolving conflicts and overseeing judicial welfare of Medina.
+This later unified the diverse tribal groups, including the Jewish tribes, and ended long‑standing internecine tensions.
+Muhammad exercised ultimate decision making in dispute resolution, explaining the law, and maintenance of public order.

 The second Rashidun Caliph, Umar ibn Al-Khattab, designated the Muslim year during which the Hegira occurred the first year of the Islamic calendar in 638 or the 17th year of the Hegira.
 This was later Latinized to Anno Hegirae, the abbreviation of which is still used to denote Hijri dates today.
 Burnaby states that: "Historians in general assert that Muhammad fled from Mecca at the commencement of the third month of the Arabian year, Rabi 'u-l-awwal.
 They do not agree as to the precise day.
 According to Ibn-Ishak, it was on the first or second day of the month".

 Several Islamic historians and scholars, including Al Biruni, Ibn Sa'd, and Ibn Hisham, have discussed these dates in depth.